-Page
+DD OVEN CELATED ACTUE

-PROXY STATEMENT 1
+PROXY STATEMENT

-PROPOSAL NO. 1: ELECTION OF DIRECTORS 2
+PROPOSAL NO. 1: ELECTION OF DIRECTORS

 PROPOSAL NO. 2: ADVISORY VOTE ON COMPENSATION OF NAMED EXECUTIVE

-OFFICERS 6
+OFFICERS

 PROPOSAL NO. 3: RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC

-ACCOUNTING FIRM 8

-CORPORATE GOVERNANCE AND BOARD OF DIRECTORS 9

-Corporate Governance and Board Policies 9

-Board Meetings 12

-Board Committees 12

-Director Compensation 14

-Section 16(a) Beneficial Ownership Reporting Compliance 16

-AUDIT AND FINANCIAL ACCOUNTING OVERSIGHT 17

-Audit Committee Report 17

-Principal Accountant Fees and Services 17

-OWNERSHIP OF SECURITIES 19

-EXECUTIVE COMPENSATION 21

-Compensation Discussion and Analysis 21

-2018 Executive Compensation Summary 21

-Executive Compensation Objectives 24

-Executive Compensation Program 25

-2018 Executive Compensation 32

-2019 Executive Compensation 35

-Compensation Committee Report 38

-Executive Compensation Tables 39

-Summary Compensation Table for 2018 39

-Grants of Plan-Based Awards Table for 2018 40

-Outstanding Equity Awards at Fiscal Year-End Table for 2018 41

-Option Exercises and Stock Vested Table for 2018 43

-Retirement and Post-Employment Tables 43

-Post-Termination Compensation Table 45

-CEO Pay Ratio 47

-OTHER MATTERS 48

-Shareholder Proposals for 2020 Annual Meeting of Shareholders 48

-Expenses and Solicitation 48

-Incorporation by Reference 48

-Householding for Shareholders Sharing the Same Address 49

-600 Riverpark Drive North Reading, Massachusetts 01864

-PROXY STATEMENT March 28, 2019

-Proxies in the form provided by Teradyne, Inc. ("Teradyne" or the "Company") are solicited by the Board of Directors ("Board") of Teradyne for use at the Annual Meeting of Shareholders to be held on Tuesday, May 7, 2019, at 10:30 A.M.
+ACCOUNTING FIRM 9

+CORPORATE GOVERNANCE AND BOARD OF DIRECTORS

+Corporate Governance and Board Policies

+Board Meetings

+Board Committees

+Director Compensation

+AUDIT AND FINANCIAL ACCOUNTING OVERSIGHT

+Audit Committee Report

+Principal Accountant Fees and Services

+OWNERSHIP OF SECURITIES

+EXECUTIVE COMPENSATION

+Compensation Discussion and Analysis

+2019 Executive Compensation Summary

+Executive Compensation Objectives

+Executive Compensation Program

+2019 Executive Compensation

+2020 Executive Compensation 37

+Compensation Committee Report

+Executive Compensation Tables

+Summary Compensation Table for 2019

+Grants of Plan-Based Awards Table for 2019

+Outstanding Equity Awards at Fiscal Year-End Table for 2019

+Option Exercises and Stock Vested Table for 2019

+Retirement and Post-Employment Tables

+Post-Termination Compensation Table

+CEO Pay Ratio

+OTHER MATTERS

+Shareholder Proposals for 2021 Annual Meeting of Shareholders

+Expenses and Solicitation

+Incorporation by Reference

+Householding for Shareholders Sharing the Same Address

+TERADYNE, INC. 600 Riverpark Drive North Reading, Massachusetts 01864

+PROXY STATEMENT March 27, 2020

+Proxies in the form provided by Teradyne, Inc. ("Teradyne" or the "Company") are solicited by the Board of Directors ("Board") of Teradyne for use at the Annual Meeting of Shareholders to be held on Friday, May 8, 2020, at 10:00 A.M.
 Eastern Time, at the offices of Teradyne, Inc. at 600 Riverpark Drive, North Reading, Massachusetts 01864.
+We currently intend to hold our Annual Meeting of Shareholder in person.
+However, we are actively monitoring the coronavirus outbreak (COVID-19) and its potential impact on the meeting.

-Only shareholders of record as of the close of business on March 14, 2019 (the "Record Date") will be entitled to vote at this annual meeting and any adjournments thereof.
-As of the Record Date, 173,177,196 shares of common stock were issued and outstanding.
+Only shareholders of record as of the close of business on March 12, 2020 (the "Record Date") will be entitled to vote at this annual meeting and any adjournments thereof.
+As of the Record Date, 166,614,941 shares of common stock were issued and outstanding.
 Each share outstanding as of the Record Date will be entitled to one vote, and shareholders may vote in person or by proxy.
 Delivery of a proxy will not in any way affect a shareholder's right to attend the annual meeting and vote in person.
 Any shareholder delivering a proxy has the right to revoke it only by written notice to the Secretary or Assistant Secretary delivered at any time before it is exercised, including at the annual meeting.
 All properly completed proxy forms returned in time to be cast at the annual meeting will be voted.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on May 7, 2019
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on May 8, 2020